electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-9. Add the test fixture to your project.
-You can specify the device by its ID, Name, MAC or agent ID.
+9. Add the fixture to your project.
+You can specify it by its ID, Name, MAC or agent ID.

 ```
 > impt device assign --device 5000d8c46a56cfca